LinShi11/csci-476-594-spring2021-private/lab07/README.md

 As you can see, I first added some random information in the prefix.
 Then I did a md5 hash of the prefix.
 When I checked for the difference among the two files, I can see it saying the two files are different.
 However, its md5sum are the same.
 Then I used the vbindiff to look for the differences and the difference is only a few bytes.

 ##### Task 1.2:
 As seen in the previous image for difference, when we do not have 64 bytes for the prefix, it is padded with 00 all the way up to 40, which is 64 in decimal.
 Therefore, we can conclude that if the prefix is not at least 64 bytes long, it will be padded until it is 64 bytes long.
+Same idea would apply to any multiple of 64.

 ##### Task 1.3:
 For this task, we are observing what would happen if the prefix is 64 bytes long.